zarillion/handynotes-plugins/docs/core/nodes.md

   - List of requirements that need to be met for the node.
 - `rewards` ([Reward](rewards.html))
   - List of rewards that are offered by the node.
+- `areaPOI` (int)
+  - `areaPoiID` of a server-scheduled event.
+Nodes with this property get a live countdown in their tooltip (time remaining while the event is running, next start time otherwise).
+Requires the event scheduler (`C_EventScheduler`); on clients without event data the countdown line is hidden.

 ### Optional Visibility Properties <!-- omit from toc -->